merenlab/merenlab.org/data/hmw-dna-extraction-strategies/index.md

 For each type of data, we have a different strategy to analysis their taxonomic composition.
 In brief, for the long-reads we recovered the 16S rRNA genes which we blasted against the Human Oral Microbiome Database (HOMD); for metagenomes, we followed anvi'o metagenomics workflow with the IDBA_UD assembler and used ribosomal protein with the Genome Taxonomy Database (GTDB) to compute taxonmic profiles; and for the 16S rRNA amplicon sequencing, we used Minimum Entropy Decomposition (MED) to generate oligotypes and the Silva database to assign taxonomy.

 ### MinION long-reads
-We can extract the 16S rRNA genes with the anvi'o command `anvi-get-sequences-for-hmm-hits` (not using the size-selection samples):
+We can extract the 16S rRNA genes with the anvi'o command {% include PROGRAM name="anvi-get-sequences-for-hmm-hits" %} (not using the size-selection samples):
 ```bash
 cd $WD